Best EMF Meters for Home Testing (2026): Honest Reviews from Someone Who Actually Uses Them

 Which Meter Should You Buy?

-Here’s how I’d think about it depending on where you’re starting from.
+Here’s how I’d think about it when choosing between these EMF detectors, depending on where you’re starting from.

 If you want one solid all-around meter: Get the Trifield TF2.
 It measures all three EMF types, it’s straightforward to use, and the 3-axis magnetic sensor alone makes it worth the price over budget alternatives.
 This is what I use for most of my home testing.